Hazel-John/Unwritten/README.md

 # Unwritten
-This if a test blog page for the devops assignment as a part of my BITS course
+This is a devops assignment as a part of my BITS course

 This project is developed by
 1. Janaki